Convergence of Adam Under Relaxed Assumptions

 \subsection{Convergence guarantees for VRAdam}

-In the section, we provide our main results for convergence of VRAdam under Assumptions~\ref{ass:standard_obj}, \ref{ass:l0l1_vr}, and \ref{ass:noise_vr}.
-We consider the same definitions of problem-dependent constants $\Delta_1, r, \smcst$ as those in Section~\ref{sec:result_adam} to make the statement of theorems concise.
+In the section, we provide our main results for convergence of VRAdam under Assumptions~\ref{ass:standard_obj},~\ref{ass:l0l1_vr},~and~\ref{ass:noise_vr}.
+We consider the same definitions of problem-dependent constants $\Delta_1, r, \smcst$ as those in Section~\ref{sec:result_adam} to make the statements of theorems concise.
 Let $c$ be a small enough numerical constant and $C$ be a large enough numerical constant.
-The main convergence result is formally presented in the following theorem.
+The formal convergence result is shown in the following theorem.